brandur/org/fragments/legacy-software.md

 ---
-title: On Working In Legacy Codebases
+title: Legacy Projects & the Maintainer
 published_at: 2015-08-14T05:27:58Z
 ---